Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/samples/data.exchange.downloader/README.md

 # Description

-This sample is a CLI app, illustrating how, using the item id related to an exchange, get in parallel the assets and relationships, save them in a single json and present stats on exchange data.
+This sample is a CLI app, illustrating how, using the `item id` related to an exchange, get the assets and relationships, save them as json and present stats on exchange data.

 # Setup